avnr/mailplate/README.md

 ===

 With `mailplate` you can send an email from a template stored in a gettext `.mo` file, over any supported transport.
-Current transports include SMTPS, Amazon SES and Mailgun.
+Current transports include SMTP, SMTPS, Amazon SES and Mailgun.
 It is very easy to add a "driver" for additional transports.

 Installation